LianaTechnologies/lianaautomation-sitetracking/readme.txt

 LianaAutomation Site Tracking is an integration plugin for a LianaAutomation marketing automation platform.

-= Grow your business =
+= Create Automations for your WordPress site visitors =

-LianaAutomation means business.
+LianaAutomation Site Tracking is a free plugin that allows you to segment your WordPress site visitors and create marketing automations based on those segments.
+Grow you business and create effective automations for retargeting, additional sales or brand awareness.
+Implement rightly timed marketing actions based on the customer data you possess by using the marketing automation platform LianaAutomation.

 = Contribute and translate =

-LianaAutomation is developed and supported by Liana Technologies Oy, part of Ilkka.
-Join our crew at Github or contact using other means.
+LianaAutomation is developed and supported by Liana Technologies Oy.
+Join our crew at GitHub or contact using other means.

 == Frequently Asked Questions ==